JOURNEY

 The Format as the First Course

 A growing tier of British restaurants has concluded that the pre-arrival experience is as consequential as anything that happens at the table.
 The withheld address, the clue-based reveal sent 24 hours before your reservation, the deliberate suspension of the ordinary restaurant contract: these are not gimmicks bolted onto a serious kitchen but, at their leading, a structural argument about how attention and anticipation shape flavour.
-JOURNEY, on St George's Place in Cheltenham, operates in exactly this register.
+JOURNEY is a restaurant in Cheltenham on St George's Place, with a 4.9 Google rating and an estimated price of about $160 per person.
+It operates in exactly this register.
 The location is confirmed only on the eve of your booking, which means that your first interaction with the restaurant is an act of mild puzzle-solving rather than a Google Maps search.
 By the time you arrive, you have already been primed to pay a different kind of attention.

 This format puts JOURNEY in a small peer group that includes experiences like The Fat Duck in Bray and Atomix in New York City, where the architecture of the evening, not just the cooking, is considered part of the offer.
 The Fat Duck made theatrical sequencing a legitimate culinary argument decades ago.
 JOURNEY works at a smaller, more local scale, but the underlying logic is shared: context changes perception, and perception is part of the meal.